ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

   * Use the _Add Kin.
 Chain_ option to assign the kinematic chain starting with arm_0_link (Base Link) and ending with arm_7_link (Tip Link).

 2. Group "gripper"
-  * For the gripper does not need a kinematic solver.
+  * The gripper does not need a kinematic solver.
 Thus we leave it `None`.
-  * As the gripper group only consists of just one link (i.e. _gripper_link_), we use the _Add Links_ option for assigning.
+  * As the gripper group only consists of just one link (i.e. gripper_link), we use the _Add Links_ option for assigning.

 ![SetupAssistant6](./doc/SetupAssistant6.png "SetupAssistant6")

+After the configuration of the two Planning Groups, your configuration should look like the following.

 ![SetupAssistant7](./doc/SetupAssistant7.png "SetupAssistant7")